routine needed to run the notebook on Google Colab

 plt.show()

-As we can see we have a very good approximation of the original function, even thought some noise is present.
-Let's calculate the error now:
+As we can see, we have a very good approximation of the original function, although some noise is present.
+Let's now calculate the error:

 print(